SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/package-dependencies-step-one.md

 In pursuit of that goal, we just launched a new feature that shows you how many dependencies each of the packages in our index has. 🚀

-Even better, it doesn’t just give you the number of top-level dependencies that a package makes in its `Package.swift` file.
+Even better, it doesn’t just give you the number of top-level dependencies that a package declares in its `Package.swift` file.
 Instead, we inspect the `Package.resolved` file after the [build system](/posts/launching-language-and-platform-package-compatibility) has done the hard work of dependency resolution.

 <picture class="shadow">
   <source srcset="/images/dependency-metadata~dark.png" media="(prefers-color-scheme: dark)">